-IMPORTANT: All students must undertake the on-line health and safety training prior to being permitted entry into laboratories, and be familiar with the contents of the Laboratory Rules booklet.
+IMPORTANT: All students must undertake the on-line health and safety training prior to being permitted entry into laboratories.

 Attendance

 100% attendance is expected for all classes.
 You are reminded that your attendance in class will be marked for all elements.
 To receive full attendance, you must be present in the classroom on all occasions.